SEO Tutotials for Beginners covers – how search engines work? What really matters in SEO? Black Hat v/s White Hat SEO. On-Page SEO and off-Page SEO

 - Anchor text used in the link

 - Domain and page authority

 Guest posting means writing and publishing an article on someone else’s website or blog.
 It helps the guest blogger to connect with new readers.
 Moreover, the host blog gets fresh content for readers.

 - The host blogger has new content for readers.

 - It’s excellent to get some links for search engines.

 Win-win for all.
 The problem is, many people misuse it.
 I never allow any guest posts for the sole reason for getting backlinks, but if anyone wants to share a story, I am ok with it.

 Social Media Sharing

-There’s a tactical correlation between content getting social share and the rank position of corresponding page or site.
+There’s a tactical correlation between content getting social share and the corresponding page or site’s rank position.
 However, the engagement rate (like comment & share) of the content is crucial.
 It’s the social engagement that firmly adheres to higher organic rankings.

 Google denies it, but experiments show there is a correlation.